Child Welfare and Foster Care Statistics

 The Annie E. Casey Foundation has been publishing resources and developing new solutions to support vulnerable children and families for more than two decades.
 Resources like the following reports help child welfare agencies, policymakers and advocates improve the child welfare system:

-- Integrating Positive Youth Development and Racial Equity, Inclusion and Belonging Approaches Across the Child Welfare and Justice Systems: Developed in collaboration with Child Trends and Child Focus, this report introduces the STRENGTH frame¬work, which builds on young adults’ assets, addresses their developmental needs and advances community-based solutions that reduce or avoid family separation.
+- Integrating Positive Youth Development and Racial Equity, Inclusion and Belonging Approaches Across the Child Welfare and Justice Systems: Developed in collaboration with Child Trends and Child Focus, this report includes the STRENGTH framework, which builds on young adults’ assets, addresses their developmental needs and resource introduces a framework that builds on young adults’ assets, addresses their developmental needs and advances community-based solutions that reduce or avoid family separations.

 - Adoption